tommyscholly/tc/ir.md

 - `load.(i8|i32|i64|f32|f64) VALUE`
     - Returns the value at the address pointed to by the pointer.
 - `store.(i8|i32|i64|f32|f64) VALUE, VALUE`
+    - Stores the value at the address pointed to by the pointer.
+    - The pointer is the first operand, and the value is the second operand.

 We also support stack allocation via the `alloc` instruction.
 These are annotated with a type that is used to determine the size of the allocation, and the number of elements.